rajith19/rajith19/README.md

 ---

-## 🌱 Currently Working On

-- Developing React Component libraries
-- Advanced patterns in React and state management with Redux
-- Performance optimization and SEO best practices

----

 ## 📫 Get in Touch

 You can reach me via [Email](mailto:rajithvgopalm@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/rajith-venu-gopal-3aab8979/).
 Let's discuss new opportunities or collaborative projects!